 the theme song to Frankie Howard's entendre-strewn '70s sitcom Up Pompeii

 Rare for a hit song, the title never shows up in the lyrics.
 So why is it called "Pompeii"?
 Dan Smith told The Daily Telegraph that he was imagining what the dead inhabitants might have to say to one another.
 "It is essentially about fear of stasis and boredom," he added.
 "Being quite a shy, self-conscious person, I was afraid my life might get stuck."

-Smith explained the song's meaning to The Sun: "Pompeii is actually an imagined conversation between two charred conversations reflecting on the city."
+Smith explained the song's meaning to The Sun: "Pompeii is actually an imagined conversation between two charred corpses reflecting on the city."

 He added: "But that's why I don't like explaining a lot of my songs literally as it sounds bonkers – a song about two corpses yet the crowd are happily dancing along!"